 The carrying value of debt issued that qualifies for hedge accounting, is adjusted for changes in fair value related to the hedged risk;

-The provision for defined benefit pension obligations is calculated using the present value of the defined benefit obligation at the balance sheet date minus the fair value of plan assets, after adjusting for unrecognized actuarial gains/losses and past service costs.
+The provision for defined benefit pension obligations is calculated using the present value of the defined benefit obligation at the statement of financial position date minus the fair value of plan assets, after adjusting for unrecognized actuarial gains/losses and past service costs.

-Loans to the private sector and private equity investments (including FVOCI) are recognized on the balance sheet when funds are transferred to the customers’ account.
+Loans to the private sector and private equity investments (including FVOCI) are recognized on the statement of financial position when funds are transferred to customer accounts.
 Other financial assets and liabilities are recognized on the same day that FMO becomes a party to the contractual terms and conditions of the financial instrument.

 Group accounting and consolidation

-The activities of Asia Participations B.V. and Equis DFI Feeder L.P. consist of providing equity capital to companies in developing countries.
-FMO Investment Management B.V. carries out portfolio management activities for third party investment funds, which are invested in FMO’s transactions in emerging and developing markets.
-Nedlinx B.V. is incorporated to finance Dutch companies with activities in developing countries.
-FMO has a 63% stake in Equis DFI Feeder L.P. and all other subsidiaries are 100% owned by FMO.
+Asia Participations B.V. and Equis DFI Feeder L.P. provide equity capital to companies in developing economies.
+FMO Investment Management B.V. carries out portfolio management activities for third party investment funds, which are invested in FMO’s transactions in emerging markets and developing economies.
+FMO has a 63 percent stake in Equis DFI Feeder L.P. and all other entities except FMO Ventures Program are 100 percent owned by FMO.